Skip to Content

 Endangered Schaus Swallowtail Butterfly

-The Schaus Swallowtail Butterfly is a vibrant species, residing primarily in the tropical hardwood regions of southern Florida, stretching from Miami to the lower Matecumbe Keys.
+The Schaus Swallowtail Butterfly is a vibrant species that resides primarily in the tropical hardwood regions of southern Florida, stretching from Miami to the lower Matecumbe Keys.

-This distinct butterfly is also found in Cuba and the Bahamas, with each location hosting its own unique subspecies.
+This distinct butterfly is also found in Cuba and the Bahamas, each hosting its unique subspecies.
 The Schaus Swallowtail belongs to the Papilionidae family and is renowned for its large, colorful, and often swallowtail-shaped wings.

 Named after William Schaus, a notable American entomologist, this species is a testament to his substantial contributions to studying insects.
 Though stunningly beautiful, the Schaus Swallowtail is facing challenges.